Trearddur Bay Lifeboat Station: History

-On 24 May 2001, the station's Honorary Secretary Mr Jack Abbott was awarded the Royal Humane Society Testimonial Vellum and a Resuscitation Certificate, for his rescue of a man who got into difficulties trying to return to the shore, after swimming after his dinghy which had drifted away from the slipway.
+On 24 May 2001, Honorary Secretary Jack Abbott was awarded the Royal Humane Society Testimonial Vellum and a Resuscitation Certificate, for his rescue of a man who got into difficulties trying to return to the shore, after swimming after his dinghy which had drifted away from the slipway.
 Abbott spotted the man face down, 50 m from shore and swam out to him, towed him back to shore and performed CPR.

 The same year, a decision was made by the RNLI to reallocate a D-class lifeboat to Trearddur Bay to operate alongside the B-class lifeboat already on station.

 On 24 February 2011, on their first official engagement as a couple, Prince William and his fiancée Catherine Middleton attended the station, to officially name the new lifeboat Hereford Endeavour (B-847).

 Medal service

 In a severe south-westerly force 9 gale on 20 May 2021, the was launched to the aid of a female surfer.
 The surfer had got into difficulties, and was now in the water, struggling to get ashore.
 She was dangerously close to the Cod Rocks, and was being continuously forced underwater.

 The crew made no hesitation launching into conditions, which were at the operating limits of the lifeboat.
 Helm Duncan showed extreme seamanship and boat handling skills, bringing the lifeboat just 10 m from the rocks, and with precision and good timing, brought the boat to a position, where the crew could quickly retrieve the casualty, whilst ensuring everyone was as safe as possible.

 For this service, Lee Duncan was awarded the RNLI Silver Medal.
 Recognising their contribution and bravery, the three crew members, Dafydd Griffiths, Leigh McCann and Michael Doran were each awarded the RNLI Bronze Medal.